AhmeddWaleed/Customer-Shopping-Latest-Trends/README.md

 ## Key Insights

-- **The West region** generated the highest total sales (≈42% of total revenue)
+- **Montana** generated the highest total sales
-- **High discounts (>20%)** reduced profit margins significantly
-- **November–December** were peak sales months due to holiday promotions
+- Female customers were less than males
-- **Office Supplies** had high sales volume but lower profitability compared to Furniture
+- **Clothes Category** had high sales volume and profitability

 ## Recommendations

 - Optimize discount strategy to balance sales and profit
 - Focus marketing on high-profit regions and categories
-- Consider bundling low-profit items with top sellers
-- Increase inventory before the holiday season to meet demand
+- Make marketing campaigns target more females